Our suggestions for the best itineraries to make the most of holidays in Tasmania’s North West or King Island.

 After your picnic lunch, meander along the coast towards the southernmost point of King Island at Stokes Point.

 Stokes Point Light is a good landmark to keep an eye on as you explore the rocky coastline.
-At certain times of year locals come to harvest natural sea salt from the shallow hollows in these rocks.
+At certain times of the year, locals come to harvest natural sea salt from the shallow hollows in these rocks.
 A rather less peaceful harvesting was carried out here in the past, evidence of which is the Sealer’s Wall about 1km south of Surprise Bay.
 On the way back to town stop off at the Huxley Hill Wind Farm to learn about King Island’s renewable energy program.
-Alternatively head to Naracoopa and enjoy the scenery while dining at Rocky Glen Retreat and Restaurant.
+Alternatively, head to Naracoopa and enjoy the scenery while dining at Rocky Glen Retreat and Restaurant.

 Book a Platypus tour with local guide, Ondrea who can claim a 100% success rate in spotting these unusual creatures.
-After seeing the platypus head towards the South East Trail which starts in the old mining town of Grassy and continues through the old sheelite mine to Sandblow Beach.
+After seeing the platypus head towards the South East Trail which starts in the old mining town of Grassy and continues through the old scheelite mine to Sandblow Beach.
 Keep your eyes open for local flora and fauna and bear in mind that you may have to get your feet wet in the small creeks that cross this path depending on the time of year.

 On the way back towards Grassy, pop into Portside Links for a look at the gallery featuring local art and then continue on to Grassy Harbour to witness the daily dusk return of the Fairy Penguins from their ocean workplace.

 Dine at King’s Cuisine where Steve serves up a range of local foods in an inventive style.

 Take a King Island Trail Ride which offers both short and long adventures through winding sandy tracks and across beautiful beaches and a great opportunity to witness the local bird and wildlife.